34j/vr180-convert/README.md

 This program cannot read RAW files.
 To deal with white-outs, etc., it is required to process each image with a program such as Photoshop, Lightroom, [RawTherapee](https://rawtherapee.com/downloads/), [Darktable](https://www.darktable.org/install/), etc.

-However, this is so exhaustive, so it is recommended to take the images with JPEG format with care to avoid overexposure and to match the settings of the two cameras, and convert them with this program, then edit the converted images.
+However, this is so exhaustive, so it is recommended to take the images with JPEG format with care to **avoid overexposure** and to **match the settings** of the two cameras, then convert them with this program and edit the converted images.

 <details>
 <summary>Example of editing in RawTherapee (Light editing)</summary>